ankitects/anki-manual/src/stats.md

 displayed.

-Daily load is an estimate of the average number of cards to be reviewed daily (assuming review at the scheduled time with no backlog).
-If you don't have a backlog, daily load should be approximately equal to your number of due cards.
+Daily load is an estimate of the average number of cards to be reviewed daily If you don't have a backlog, daily load should be approximately equal to your number of due cards.